samuel-bohman/my-personal-website/content/home/about.md

 # Biography

-Samuel Bohman is a PhD Student in the department of Computer and Systems Sciences at Stockholm University, Sweden.
-His research interests include Data Science and Data Visualization.
-He primarily relies on R as a statistical workbench.
+Samuel Bohman is a PhD student in the department of Computer and Systems Sciences at Stockholm University.
+He specializes in reproducible research, statistical computing, and data visualization.

+This site is created with the blogdown, Hugo, Markdown, Github, Netlify stack.
+The Markdown source files are hosted on Github.